Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Background and results

 \subsection{Categorical dynamics}

-We start with a brief overview of the theory of categorical dynamics $\cite{ps3,ps4,ps5,ps7,ss}$, various assumptions will be imposed here to keep the situation simple enough.
+We start with a brief overview of the theory of categorical dynamics, which is developed by Seidel in a series of works $\cite{ps3,ps4,ps5,ps7,ss}$.
+Various assumptions will be imposed here to keep the exposition simple enough.
 Given a quiver with potential $(Q,w)$, one can associate to it two $A_\infty$-algebras.
-One of them is the (completed) Ginzburg dg algebra $\widehat{\mathcal{G}}(Q,w)$ mentioned at the end of Section \ref{section:eCY}, while the other one, denoted as $\mathcal{B}(Q,w)$, is introduced by Kontsevich-Soibelman $\cite{ks}$. $\mathcal{B}(Q,w)$ is related to $\widehat{\mathcal{G}}(Q,w)$ via Koszul duality.
-More precisely, there are quasi-isomorphisms
+One of them is the (completed) Ginzburg dg algebra $\widehat{\mathcal{G}}(Q,w)$ mentioned at the end of Section \ref{section:eCY} (see also Section \ref{section:superpotential} below for related backgrounds), while the other one, denoted as $\mathcal{B}(Q,w)$, is introduced by Kontsevich-Soibelman $\cite{ks}$. $\mathcal{B}(Q,w)$ is related to $\widehat{\mathcal{G}}(Q,w)$ via Koszul duality, which means there are quasi-isomorphisms

 where $\Bbbk:=\bigoplus_{i\in Q_0}\mathbb{K}e_i$ is the semisimple ring consisting of copies of $\mathbb{K}$ indexed by the set of vertices $Q_0$ of $Q$.
-Koszul duality between $\mathcal{B}(Q,w)$ and $\mathcal{G}(Q,w)$ induces an isomorphism between their Hochschild cohomologies:
+Koszul duality between $\mathcal{B}(Q,w)$ and $\mathcal{G}(Q,w)$ induces an isomorphism between their Hochschild cohomologies \cite{bk1}:

-Since $\mathcal{B}(Q,w)$ is by definition a cyclic $A_\infty$-algebra, and $\mathcal{G}(Q,w)$ is exact Calabi-Yau, their Hochschild cohomologies carry naturally induced BV structures, and (\ref{eq:HH-Koszul}) is a BV algebra isomorphism.
+In general this is only an isomorphism of Gerstenhaber algebras, but since $\mathcal{B}(Q,w)$ is a cyclic $A_\infty$-algebra, and $\mathcal{G}(Q,w)$ is exact Calabi-Yau, their Hochschild cohomologies carry naturally induced BV structures.
+For cyclic $A_\infty$-algebras, this is proved by Tradler (\cite{tt}, Theorem 1, and for smooth Calabi-Yau algebras, this is due to Ginzburg (\cite{vg}, Theorem 3.4.3).
+Thus one expects that (\ref{eq:HH-Koszul}) is a BV algebra isomorphism.
+See \cite{cyz}, Theorem A, where this is confirmed for Koszul Calabi-Yau algebras.